Sunlight to Everything

 - How do we leap forward with electricity storage and efficient electrical grids, enabling renewable baseload electricity?

-- How do we capture, convert and sequester carbon dioxide using solar-driven processes?
+- How do we capture, convert and sequester carbon dioxide using renewables-driven processes?

-- How can information and machine learning be used to accelerate discovery of new materials and molecules for energy technology applications?
+- How can data science and machine learning be used to accelerate discovery of new materials and molecules for energy technology applications?

 - How can scalable space-based solar power systems be designed to supply energy for the Earth?